Medically Reviewed By: Dr. David Warmflash (MD), Dr. Julia Osei (MBChB, MHS)

 The same will cost you upwards of $50,000 in the US, leading to 80% savings.
 Similarly, a hip replacement in Mexico (for one hip) also costs $9,500.

-In the US, however, you will have to spend around $44,000.
-So, you will end up saving 78% with the Mexico surgery cost!
+However, you will have to spend around $44,000 in the US.
+So, you will save 78% with the Mexico surgery cost!
+Click on the link to learn about the cost of knee replacement in Cancun.

 Procedure | Mexico | US | Savings |